Back to Perennial Profile Blog

 Geum avens 'Mrs. Bradshaw'

 I bought a bunch on line instead of just one or two, because shipping costs, Yes, I could add a verb in there, but every mail order gardener knows what I mean.
 I scattered them throughout the rock garden.
 Hot, dry.
 Should do great.
 One put up a microscopic bloom that year.
 Two died.
 Two others limped along.
 Sure, it was a wet year.
 That happens anytime I try to xeroscape.
 It's a talent (that no one will pay for).
 Maybe I pushed the Zone a little too much.
 We were Zone 7b back in 2015.
 They were listed to 7 on some sources, but only 6 on others.
-And even all Zone 7's are not alike anyway.
+And even all Zone 7's are not alike, I know.

-Maybe I should have read these words from the Missouri Botanical Garden?
-"Best grown in dry, well-drained soils in full sun.
+Maybe I should have read these words from the Missouri Botanical Garden: "Best grown in dry, well-drained soils in full sun.
 Tolerates light shade and prefers some afternoon shade in hot summers.
 Prefers cool summer climates.
 May be grown in medium moisture, well-drained soils, but often will die out if subjected to wet winter soil conditions."
-I guess I should have read beyond "dry"!
+So I should have read beyond "dry"!
 Still, I have a few remaining.
 I move them around like child's toys to see if I can do better.
 Three of five remain, the best looking of which is in mostly full sun in a fast draining soil mix.

 Geum triflorum foliage